 Hormones are a tricky thing, especially during the postpartum period.
 The more you understand your postpartum hormone timeline and your accompanying signs of recovery, the better equipped you’ll be to physically and mentally support yourself.

 Three phases of the postpartum hormone timeline:

 Your postpartum hormones: week one

 Immediately following delivery – whether you had a vaginal or cesarean birth – progesterone and estrogen levels begin to decrease.
 At the same time, prolactin and oxytocin levels dramatically increase.

-Oxytocin: released to stimulate contraction of the uterus during childbirth and postpartum.
-Plays a vital role in bonding and attachment between mother and child.
+Oxytocin is released to stimulate the contraction of the uterus during childbirth and postpartum.
+It plays a vital role in bonding between mother and child.

 Physical changes during week one: vaginal delivery

 Read next: Tips for Recovery After a Vaginal Birth